Vivojay/mariana-music-player/docs/PLAYBACK_PROJECTION_CONTRACT.md

 destructive confirmation requires them.
 They do not enter playback projection, desktop events, presence, history, or remote surfaces.

-## Future playback policies
+## Playback policies

-Blocked-media and preferred play-region policy services should remain backend authorities keyed by durable media identity.
-If a UI needs policy state:
+Blocked-media policy is a backend authority keyed by durable media identity.
+Preferred play-region policy remains future work.
+Policy surfaces must:

-- add a versioned, sanitized projection field or a separate typed policy projection rather than exposing persistence rows;
+- use the versioned, sanitized policy projection rather than exposing persistence rows;
 - describe only the current media's effective policy and whether a control is available;
 - send policy changes as typed intent with the expected `media_id`;